Skip to main content

 Professor of Chemistry

-Dr. Stone is currently accepting graduate students for Fall 2024 - APPLY TODAY
+Dr. Stone will be accepting graduate students for Fall 2025.

 Our lab focuses upon chemistry and structural biology of DNA damage, and its role in cancer etiology.
 We probe chemical rearrangements of initially formed DNA damage, which may alter genotoxic response in cellular DNA.
 We are particularly interested in the chemistry of agents that alkylate DNA at the N7-dG position; these may re-arrange into chemically reactive apurinic (AP) sites.
 They also rearrange to formamidopyrmimidine (Fapy-dG) lesions. which exist as a complex mixture of configurational and conformational isomers.
 We are interested in how DNA repair and replication enzymes process these damage sites in DNA.
 We utilize a combination NMR spectroscopy and crystallography for structural determination.